 Finland records the lowest rate of people at risk of poverty or social exclusion in the EU at 14.9% in 2012.
 At 3.3% of Finnish GDP in 2011, financial benefits for children and families represent a high share of government spending compared to the EU average of 2.2%.
 The largest proportion of benefits is accounted for by child allowances and day care.
 Yet the level of spending on family benefits has dropped from 4% of GDP in 1995 and income transfers to families lag behind average salary increases.

 Universal child allowances are available to children under 17.
-The monthly payment in 2012 ranges from €104.19 for a single child to €168.27 for the fourth child.
-For each subsequent child, families receive €189.63.
+The monthly payment in 2013 ranges from €104.19 for a single child to €189.63 for the fifth and each subsequent child.
 Single parents receive a supplement of €48.55 for each child.
 In 2011, the level of child allowance was tied to the national-pension index, but as of January 2013, the index increments were frozen for years 2013–2015.

 Parents are also entitled to paid childcare leave after the end of parental leave if they decide not to use day care.
 This enables parents to look after a child under the age of three without giving up their jobs.
-In 2012 this basic childcare allowance was €327.46 per child per month.
-Depending to the income level of the family and the size of the family a supplement, up to a maximum of €175.24, is granted.
+In 2013 this basic childcare allowance was € 336.67 per child per month.
+Depending on the income level and the size of the family supplement, up to a maximum of €180.17, is granted.

-The information in the country profile was last updated in November 2012.
+The information in the country profile was last updated in February 2014.